 - Correction in the diet

 Our health depends on what we eat.
-The consumption of unwholesome food, having food with out considering the appetite, having food in improper time etc…. will hamper the digestive digestive fire.
-The weak digestive fire worsen the digestive process leading to the production of toxic metabolites which is known as ‘ama’.
-The ama which circulates all over the body starts impacting the functions of immune system.
-So the first step in treating an autoimmune disease starts with the correcting the diet itself.
+The consumption of unwholesome food, having food without considering the appetite, having food at an improper time, etc…. will hamper the digestive fire.
+The weak digestive fire worsens the digestive process leading to the production of toxic metabolites which is known as ‘ama’.
+The ama which circulates all over the body starts impacting the functions of the immune system.
+So the first step in treating an autoimmune disease starts with correcting the diet itself.

-Sedentarily lifestyle, lack of physical activities also reduces immunity through various modes like reducing metabolism, digestive power.
+Sedentarily lifestyles and lack of physical activities also reduce immunity through various modes like reducing metabolism, and digestive power.
 Physical activities like exercise are also known as karmaja bala.
 The reduction in karmaja bala also decreases the immune system.

 - Psychological changes

-Being in happier state also enhances the immunity by releasing certain hormones.
-Latest researches also states that persons who are happy can fight better against the diseases compared to others.
+Being in a happier state also enhances immunity by releasing certain hormones.
+The latest researches also state that persons who are happy can fight better against diseases compared to others.

-There are certain ayurvedic medications which can help to boost the immunity.
-But one thing that you need to keep in mind is it will work only other parameters are followed like right diet, lifestyle modification, purification etc..
+There are certain ayurvedic medications that can help to boost immunity.
+But one thing that you need to keep in mind is it will work only other parameters are followed like the right diet, lifestyle modification, purification, etc…

 - Purification of the body

-Purification of the body through certain therapies like panchakarma will also help to eliminate the factors that are responsible for reducing the immunity.
-Removal of the aggravated doshas, accumulation of toxins will help the body to function effectively to enhance the immunity.
+Purification of the body through certain therapies like panchakarma will also help to eliminate the factors that are responsible for reducing immunity.
+Removal of the aggravated doshas, and accumulation of toxins will help the body to function effectively to enhance immunity.

 - Rasayana Treatment

-Rasayana therapy is the one which helps to nourish all the tissues to work optimally.
+Rasayana therapy is the one that helps to nourish all the tissues to work optimally.
 They are administered only when the body is purified.
-Rasayana treatment also works as protective shield to prevent the reoccurrence of the diseases again and again,
+Rasayana treatment also works as a protective shield to prevent the reoccurrence of the diseases again and again,

 Who will have strong immunity?

-Immunity depends on the equilibrium of the doshas, healthy status of the tissues and proper formation and expulsion of waste from the body.
-In same way a healthy status of the body is also maintained by the stars of immunity.
-There are various factors that are responsible for having good immune system are
+Immunity depends on the equilibrium of the doshas, the health status of the tissues, and the proper formation and expulsion of waste from the body.
+In the same way, the health status of the body is also maintained by the stars of immunity.
+There are various factors that are responsible for having a good immune system are

-- Balavat pursue deshe janma – The birth of a person in the place where the people have strong immune system.
+- Balavat pursue deshe janma – The birth of a person in a place where the people have a strong immune system.

-- Balavat kale janma – Birth of a person in an healthy season like hemantha and shishira rutu’s.
-These season are considered as the healthiest season among all the six seasons.
+- Balavat kale janma – Birth of a person in a healthy season like hemantha (Pre-Winter/Cool Season) and shishira rutu’s (Winter/Cold Season).
+These seasons are considered the healthiest season among all the six seasons.

 - Sukakara kalayoga – When a person lives in a happier state this is a natural booster of the immune system.
-During the happier period the positivity boosts the immune system.
+During the happier period, positivity boosts the immune system.

-- Beeja guna sampath – The healthy sperm and ovum gives birth to a person who will be healthy.
+- Beeja guna Sampath – The healthy sperm and ovum give birth to a person who will be healthy.
 Born being healthy is also a natural immune booster.

-- Ahahara sampath – Choosing the right food and following the deistic rules will keep the digestive power in optimal level.
-The good digestive power enhances the immunity by fulfilling all dietary needs.
+- Ahahara Sampath – Choosing the right food and following the deistic rules will keep the digestive power at an optimal level.
+Good digestive power enhances immunity by fulfilling all dietary needs.

-- Satva sampath – One has a satva predominant psyche will boost the strength of the body to fight against the diseases.
-One can choose the right decisions to keep one healthy when the person having the satva predominant mind.
+- Satva Sampath – One has a satva predominant psyche that will boost the strength of the body to fight against the diseases.
+One can choose the right decisions to keep one healthy when the person has the satva predominant mind.

-- Swabhava samsiddi – It means that the persons efforts in strength increasing measures.
+- Swabhava samsiddi – It means that the person’s efforts in strength increase measures.

-- Yauvana – The young age is the natural strength enhancer.
-Young age is considered to be Strengthiest among all the ages.
+- Yauvana – The young age is a natural strength enhancer.
+Young age is considered to be Strengthiest among all ages.

-Samharsha – Being happy boosts the strength of the person through the biochemical reactions.
-Researches have found out the link between immunity and happiness.
+- Samharsha – Being happy boosts the strength of the person through biochemical reactions.
+Research has found a link between immunity and happiness.